 Telephone: 01223 339169

-I received my engineering diploma (Dipl.
-El.
-Ing.
-ETH) in 1991 and doctorate (Dr. Sc.
-Techn.) in 1999, both from the Swiss Federal Institute of Technology in Zurich, Switzerland (ETHZ).
+I received my MSc in 1991 and PhD in 1999, both from the Swiss Federal Institute of Technology in Zürich, Switzerland (ETHZ).
 From 1991 until 1993, I worked as a development engineer for Motorola Communications in Tel Aviv, Israel, on the design and quality assurance of a digital mobile radio system.
 From 1993 until 1999, I worked as a research and teaching assistant under the supervision of Prof. James L. Massey while writing my dissertation “On Coding by Probability Transformation”.
 From 2000 until 2009, I was a senior researcher at the Telecommunications Research Center in Vienna, Austria (ftw.) and managed part of the centre’s strategic research activities from 2002 until 2008.
 Since June 2009, I have been with the Department of Engineering at the University of Cambridge on an Intra-European Marie Curie Fellowship that lasted until November 2011.
-In September 2011, I was appointed as a fixed-term lecturer in Communications and am now an affiliated lecturer at the department, a Fellow of Robinson College and a Senior Member and Director Studies at Newnham College.
+In September 2011, I was appointed as a fixed-term lecturer in Communications and am now an Associate Teaching Professor (Grade 10) at the department, a Fellow, Tutor and Director of Studies at Robinson College and a Senior Member and Director Studies at Newnham College.
 From 2015 to 2018, I worked partially at the European Bioinformatics Institute in a project aiming to store data on DNA.
 I have served on the organisation and technical committees of several international conferences and workshop, notably as Technical Program co-Chair of the 2013 IEEE Symposium on Information Theory, and General co-Chair of the 2016 IEEE Information Theory Workshop in Cambridge.

 Information theory, channel coding, compression, communications, storage, data on DNA.